UAE's COP28 leader: 'Fight climate change, not each other'

 Each year, the country hosting the U.N. negotiations known as the Conference of the Parties — where COP gets its name — nominates a person to chair the talks.
 Hosts typically pick a veteran diplomat as the talks can be difficult to steer between competing nations and their interests.

 The nominee’s position as “COP president” is confirmed by delegates at the start of the talks, usually without objections.
-However, activists for weeks have been criticizing his selection.
+However, activists’ ire over al-Jaber’s selection could see a turbulent start to the negotiations.

+Amnesty International on Monday reiterated a call for al-Jaber to resign as president-designate and criticized plans by the Abu Dhabi National Oil Co.’s drilling arm to pump more oil as it saw record profits last quarter.

+“Sultan al-Jaber cannot be an honest broker for climate talks when the company he leads is planning to cause more climate damage,” Amnesty’s Marta Schaaf said in a statement.
+“It is obvious, despite Sultan al-Jaber’s denials, that his dual role is a glaring conflict of interest which will contribute to further climate disaster and unfolding human rights violations.”

 COP28 will be held at Dubai’s Expo City from Nov.
 30 through Dec.
 12.